Subscribe to our newsletter TO BE FIRST TO KNOW !! for exciting news, offers, and future events.

 Honey box with a window.

 Sluice gate for honey box.
 This will allow bees to fill the honey box, then once filled they can exit and not return.
-This will then not need to be removed at night, but any time of the day.
+This will then not need to be removed at night, but can be done at any time of the day.

 A winter blanket